Top Debt Free Companies in India – 2023 (Updated)

 A debt-free company is preferred, but that is good only when cash flow is strong.

-If a company has zero debt at the cost of growth then you are stuck with the slow-growing company.
+If a company has zero debt at the cost of growth, you are stuck with the slow-growing company.

-Thus, a balance needs are there between debt and growth.
+Thus, a balance is needed between debt and growth.

 The financial strength of a company can be judged by important financial ratios.
 Along with that, the overall business model needs to be considered when researching a company.

-Tags: 0 debt companies in India, debt-free companies in India 2023, debt-free companies in nse, granules India
+Tags: 0 debt companies in India, debt-free companies in India 2024, debt-free companies in NSE, granules India

 Frequently Asked Questions